 1 vanilla bean, seeds scraped

 1. Place all ingredients into a food processor.
-Note: To scrape the seeds from the vanilla bean, cut through one layer vertically with a paring knife and then using the back of the knife, scrape down the inside of the bean to remove the seeds.
+Note: To scrape the seeds from the vanilla bean, cut through one layer vertically with a paring knife and then, using the back of the knife, scrape down the inside of the bean to remove the seeds.
 Add seeds to mixture and discard the rest of the bean.
-Also: Adding some fresh cardamom adds a super vanilla and fragrant flavor to the bars.
-You can add a small pinch of ground cardamom, just remember, a little goes a long way!
+Also: Adding some fresh cardamom adds a super vanilla-y and fragrant flavor to the bars.
+You can add a small pinch of ground cardamom.
+Just remember, a little goes a long way!

 2. Pulse until ingredients are completely blended.
-Divide mixture between eight popsicle molds and add sticks, just as you would to make popsicles.
-Freeze for 3 to 4 hours, until solid.
+Divide mixture between eight popsicle molds and add sticks just as you would to make popsicles.
+Freeze for three to four hours until solid.